AztecProtocol/aztec-connect-bridges/src/specs/yearn/readme.md

 ## What does the bridge do?
 Why build it?

-The bridge deposits some underlying token to it's compatible Yearn Vault, receiving `yvToken`, a staked underlying derivative that earns a yield from various strategies.
-We build it to allow users to earn yield on their tokens.
+The bridge deposits an ERC20 token into the corresponding Yearn Vault, and receives another ERC20 called yvToken that represents its deposit in the vault.
+The tokens deposited into the vault are going to be invested using different strategies, with different capital allocations based on risk and profitability.
+This will accrue yield and will reflect it increasing the `pricePerShare` of the yvToken.

 ## What protocol(s) does the bridge interact with ?

-Yearn Bridge interacts with various protocols to provide the necessary functionality.
-The protocols used depend on the underlying token as some strategies are not compatible with some tokens.
-Strategies, and thus protocols, may be added or removed at any time.
-The full list of strategies and protocols can be found [here](https://meta.yearn.finance/api/1/strategies/all) and [here](https://github.com/yearn/yearn-meta).
+The bridge interacts will only interact with Yearn Vaults.

 ## What is the flow of the bridge?
-Two main flows are used by the bridge, one for depositing tokens and one for withdrawing tokens.
+Users will use the bridge in two cases: deposit and withdraw.

 ### Deposit
-When the bridge receives a deposit request, we are using the Yearn Lens Registry contract ([here](https://etherscan.io/address/0x50c1a2eA0a861A967D9d0FFE2AE4012c2E053804#readContract)) in order to get the most recent Vault for the supplying underlying Token.
+When the bridge receives a deposit request, we use Yearn Lens Registry contract ([here](https://etherscan.io/address/0x50c1a2eA0a861A967D9d0FFE2AE4012c2E053804#readContract)) to get the most recent Vault for the token to be deposited.

-If the bridge receives `ETH` as the input token it will first wrap it to transform it to `wETH` as it is the expected ERC20 token for the `ETH` vaults at Yearn.
+If the bridge receives `ETH` as the input token it will first wrap into `WETH` and then follow the same flow as any other ERC20.

-Then, after some checks, we will deposit the supplied token to the vault and receive a number of shares matching our deposited amount.
+We check that `auxData` is correct (`0`), `inputValue` is greater that 0 and that the token is an ERC20.
+After that, the bridge calls the `deposit` function to send the tokens to the vault and receive yvTokens as a receipt for it.

 The gas cost for ERC20 deposit is ~230k.
 The gas cost for ETH deposit is ~118k.

 ### Withdrawal
-When the bridge receives a withdrawal request with a yvToken as `inputAssetA`, we will simply withdraw the supplied share amount of yvToken from the vault.
-Based on the difference of PricePerShare between the deposit and withdrawal, the amount of underlying token received should be increased.
+When the bridge receives a withdrawal request with a yvToken as `inputAssetA`, the bridge calls the `withdraw` function of the contract.
+This will burn the yvTokens and send back the principal plus the yield accrued.
+The amount of underlying to be received is equal to the amount of yvTokens times `pricePerShare`.

-If the supplied `outputAssetA` is `eth` we will unwrap the underlying `wETH` token received to `ETH` native token before sending them to the `ROLLUP_PROCESSOR` for the given `interactionNonce`.
+If the supplied `outputAssetA` is `ETH`, we follow the same flow as any other ERC20, and at the end we unwrap `WETH` into `ETH` before sending them to the `ROLLUP_PROCESSOR` for the given `interactionNonce`.

 The gas cost for ERC20 withdrawal is ~225k.
 The gas cost for ETH withdrawal is ~238k.